 3. Select Disk.
 Pick your WD Elements drive as your Time Machine backup drive.

 4. And then any time when you plug in your WD Elements drive into your Mac, Time Machine will do a back up.

-1. Log Into Your iMac, MacBook Pro Or MacBook Air.
+1. Log Into Your Mac.

 3. Start Up System Preferences.

-If it hasn’t.
-You can either find system preferences in your Mac’s Dock.
+Find System Preferences in your Mac’s Dock.
 Or through a spotlight search.